Diversity & Social Inclusion Training & Development

 Staff members, as a requirement of their contract of employment, must complete EO Online.
 All new staff members should prioritise completing this online training as soon as possible after commencement of their employment.

-Self-paced training is available for staff via EO Online, an interactive equal opportunity workshop which aims to provide staff with a better understanding of equal opportunity and its application in the University.
-The program promotes awareness of discrimination and harassment issues and provides an understanding of the legal rights and responsibilities of staff.
+EO Online is an interactive online equal opportunity workshop which aims to provide staff with a better understanding of equal opportunity and its application at the University.
+The program promotes awareness of discrimination and harassment issues and provides and understanding of the legal rights and responsibilities of staff.

-This interactive workshop examines race, racism, 'whiteness' and 'privilege' and how these concepts contribute to race-based inequities and power relationships.
+Courageous Conversations About Race is an interactive one day workshop which examines race, racism, 'whiteness' and 'privilege' and how these concepts contribute to race-based inequities and power relationships.
 This workshop enriches participants' cultural competency to work with staff and students from diverse backgrounds.